Buchanan, Virginia

 Buchanan (/bəˈkænən/ bə-KAN-ən) is a town in Botetourt County, Virginia, United States.
 The population was 1,196 at the 2020 census.
 It is part of the Roanoke metropolitan area.
 It was the western terminus of the James River and Kanawha Canal when construction on the canal ended.

 History

-Buchanan was incorporated in 1832.
-The town of Pattonsburg was founded on the opposite side of the James River (named for Colonel James Patton), and was connected to Buchanan via a bridge.
+The town of Pattonsburg was incorporated in 1788 and was located on the opposite side of the James River.
+It was named for Colonel James Patton, and was connected to Buchanan via a bridge.

+The town of Buchanan was established in 1811; the current town was created in 1882 from a merger of the two towns.

 An 1855 gazetteer described Buchanan and Pattonsburg together containing "3 or 4 churches, 1 bank, 1 printing office, and several tobacco factories and mills."
 Buchanan was named for Virginia colonist John Buchanan (died 1769), a soldier and landowner who built Fort Fauquier on the James River, just south of the town.

+The James River & Kanawha Canal project linked the town with the port in Richmond.
+It was completed in 1851 and brought a great deal of riverside development.

 The Buchanan Historic District, Buchanan Theatre, Greyledge, Lauderdale, Looney Mill Creek Site, and Wilson Warehouse are listed on the National Register of Historic Places.
+Most buildings and structures within the historic district date from the town's large period of development in the late 1800s and early 1900s, which started after the arrival of the railroad and other industries.

 The swinging bridge across the James River in Buchanan, Virginia.
 Constructed in 1938, the piers of the bridge were built in 1851.